Why Are Dogs Scared of Fireworks? Tips for Fourth of July

 The Fourth of July is coming up fast, and you know what that means—time to start planning your cookout!

-After you’ve sorted out the cooler situation, it’s time to make a checklist for your best furry friend—the one that’s usually hiding under the bed as soon as the sun goes down.
-Even if your dog’s afraid of fireworks, you can still make sure they have a good time.
+After you’ve packed the cooler, it’s time to make a checklist for your best furry friend.
+Yes, the one that’s usually hiding under the bed as soon as the sun goes down.
+Even if your dogs and fireworks don’t mix, you can still make sure they have a good time this Independence Day.

 Why Are Dogs Scared of Fireworks?

-It’s actually more complex than that, according to a study that looked at the reactions to loud noises in 17 dog breeds.
-Here are some interesting things they learned about which dogs might be more afraid of fireworks:
+Dogs and fireworks are a complex combination.
+One study examined the reactions to loud noises in 17 different dog breeds.
+Here are some interesting things they learned about dogs and fireworks:

 - Older dogs were more afraid of fireworks